Wiener Werkstätte: Production

-For several years, beginning in 1904, the Wiener Werkstätte had its own carpentry workshop, though only few pieces of furniture were made there.
+For several years, beginning in 1904, the Wiener Werkstätte had its own carpentry workshop, though only a few pieces of furniture were made there.
 Josef Hoffmann designed a furniture line noted for its simple forms for the firm of Jacob & Josef Kohn.
-Most of the furniture known as Wiener Werkstätte Furniture was made by cabinet-makers such as Portois & Fix, Johann Soulek, Anton Herrgesell, Anton Pospisil, Friedrich Otto Schmidt and Johann Niedermoser.
+Most of the furniture, known as Wiener Werkstätte Furniture, was made by cabinet-makers such as Portois & Fix, Johann Soulek, Anton Herrgesell, Anton Pospisil, Friedrich Otto Schmidt and Johann Niedermoser.
 Some historians now believe that there are no existing original products of the Wiener Werkstätte Furniture division.

 From 1905, the Wiener Werkstatte produced handpainted and printed silks.
 The Backhausen firm was responsible for the machine-printed and woven textiles.
 In 1907, the Wiener Werkstätte took over distribution for the Wiener Keramik, a ceramics workshop headed by Michael Powolny and Berthold Löffler.
 And in the same year Moser, embittered by the financial squabbling, left the Wiener Werkstätte, which subsequently entered a new phase, both stylistically and economically.